Boron trichloride: Production and structure

 The carbothermic reaction is analogous to the Kroll process for the conversion of titanium dioxide to titanium tetrachloride.
+One consequence of this synthesis route is that samples of boron trichloride are often contaminated with phosgene.

+In the laboratory BCl3 can be prepared by treating with AlCl3 with BF3, a halide exchange reaction.
-In the laboratory BF3 reacted with AlCl3 gives BCl3 via halogen exchange.
-BCl3 is a trigonal planar molecule like the other boron trihalides, and has a bond length of 175pm.

-A degree of π-bonding has been proposed to explain the short B− Cl distance although there is some debate as to its extent.
-It does not dimerize, although NMR studies of mixtures of boron trihalides shows the presence of mixed halides.
+BCl3 is a trigonal planar molecule like the other boron trihalides.
+The B–Cl bond length is 175 pm.
+A degree of π-bonding has been proposed to explain the short B− Cl distance, although there is some debate as to its extent.
+BCl3 does not dimerize, although NMR studies of mixtures of boron trihalides shows the presence of mixed halides.
 The absence of dimerisation contrasts with the tendencies of AlCl3 and GaCl3, which form dimers or polymers with 4 or 6 coordinate metal centres.

 Reactions

 BCl3 hydrolyzes readily to give hydrochloric acid and boric acid: